socram8888/orca.pet/micromc1/tech.md

  - A [IS61C256][sram] 32 KiB SRAM IC, acting as CHR-RAM for the PPU.
  - A [SLG46824 Dialog GreenPAK][gpak], acting as a mapper IC.

 Although the SRAM for CHR-RAM has 32 KiB space, **only 8 KiB of the SRAM are exposed**.
-The reason why 4-screen was not implemented was because this mode is not commonly supported in Famiclones, and was never commercially used in MMC1 or UNROM games.
+The reason why 4-screen was not implemented is because this mode is not commonly supported in Famiclones, and was never commercially used in MMC1 or UNROM games.

 The PRG-ROM supports a socket, but it only makes sense for development cartridges.
 As such, the FLASH can be optionally soldered straight to the PCB.